 Read on to learn the 5 best reasons for waking up early.

 “Early to bed, early to rise makes a person healthy, wealthy and wise.”- Benjamin Franklin

 It is advised that to get up early, you need to go to bed early.
 I find it works better the other way around.
 Get up early morning no matter what, you will that you are able to go to sleep earlier.

-Focusing on the wake up time, not the bedtime helps to establish a proper sleep routine which improves the quality of your sleep by stabilizing your circadian rhythm.
+Focusing on the wake-up time, not the bedtime helps to establish a proper sleep routine that improves the quality of your sleep by stabilizing your circadian rhythm.
 There are many tricks to train yourself to be a morning person.

 2. Waking Up Early Increases Your Productivity